 The Sherwood Hall Regional Library is about a 12 minute drive from Virginia Hills down Route 1.
 Two smaller branches with smaller collections and reduced hours, the John Marshall Library on Rose Hill Drive and the Martha Washington Library on Fort Hunt Road are about 5-7 minutes away.

 There are numerous shopping and dining opportunities in the Route 1 corridor, in Kingstowne, and in Old Town Alexandria.
-Beacon Mall, with a Lowes, Giant Foods, and Office Depot (and a Starbucks), is five minutes away from Virginia Hills.
+Beacon Mall, with a Lowes, Giant Foods, and a Starbucks, is five minutes away from Virginia Hills.
 The nearest regional malls are Springfield, Landmark, and Pentagon City, the first two within a 20 minute drive and the latter a 30 minute drive.
-See the membership page for information about local restaurants that give discounts to members of the Virginia Hills Citizens Association.

 The Virginia Hills Citizens Association provides a New Resident's Guide containing the above information and much additional information that might be useful to new residents.
 The Guide is in Adobe Acrobat format and can be viewed or downloaded here.